Woman in distress looking at computer with head in hand.

 What If You Can’t Pay Within The Mortgage Grace Period?

-If you’re unable to make your payment when it’s due or even within the mortgage grace period after it’s due, there are a few consequences you can expect when making a late mortgage payment.
-First off, late fees will be imposed in the form of a flat fee or a percentage of your monthly payment.
+If you’re unable to make your payment when it’s due or even within the mortgage grace period after it’s due, your payment will be considered late and there are a few consequences you can expect.

-Beyond this, late mortgage payments are a big no-no when it comes to your credit score.
-After 30 days, your lender will report the late mortgage payment to credit bureaus.
 Failure to make a timely mortgage payment will land on your credit report and cause your credit score to drop significantly.
-This will make borrowing in the future more expensive and difficult as you work to repair your credit.
+This will make borrowing in the future more expensive and difficult as you work to repair your credit

 Let’s look at the answers to some frequently asked questions about mortgage grace periods.

-A mortgage grace period is a designated duration of time after the due date of a mortgage payment that forgives the borrower of any penalties as long as the payment is made during that period.
-If a payment is made after the mortgage grace period, the payment is considered late and the borrower is subject to penalties.
+A mortgage grace period is a set duration of time after the due date of a mortgage payment that forgives the borrower of any penalties as long as the payment is made during that period.
+If a payment is made after the mortgage grace period, the payment is considered late, and the borrower is subject to penalties.

 While there may be information about grace periods on your billing statement, the first thing to do is to look at your mortgage note.
-The note includes the date of the month that your mortgage is due (usually the first of the month) and whether you have a grace period to pay, among other stipulations.
-If there is no grace period mentioned on your mortgage note, it doesn’t exist.
+The note includes the date of the month that your mortgage is due (usually the first of the month) and whether you have a grace period in which you can pay, among other stipulations.
+If there is no grace period mentioned on your mortgage loan note, it doesn’t exist.

 To protect borrowers from late fees, many states have laws that make it illegal for mortgage companies to not offer grace periods.
-In addition, lenders know that different borrowers have different days of the month that they pay their mortgage on, so grace periods take that into account.
-They also understand that many factors can delay a payment that are not the borrower’s fault.
+In addition, lenders know that different borrowers have different days of the month when they pay their mortgage, so grace periods take that into account.
+They also understand that many factors outside a borrower’s control can delay a payment.

 The Bottom Line: Mortgage Grace Periods Offer Flexibility